 - 43. Mentors help trainees in many ways, including helping them develop and demonstrate the professional knowledge, professional skills, and professional values, ethics and attitudes required of professional accountants.
 The term, "mentor" is intended to convey the concept of experienced professional accountants regularly passing on their experience, guiding trainees, and assisting trainees in merging formal learning with practical experience. - 44.
 Mentors' responsibilities will vary with the specific environment in which the mentors and trainees operate.
-All mentors should aim to: - understand trainees' work, and their need to gain relevant practical experience to qualify as a professional accountant; - regularly review trainees' experience; - support trainees' access to varied practical experience; - communicate regularly and effectively with trainees, and with trainees' line managers where appropriate; - provide trainees with appropriate supervision, mentoring, counseling, and evaluation; - provide feedback to trainees on their practical experience, and assess their achievement of competences; and - report to IFAC member bodies on their assessment of trainees' (a) application of ethical judgment, (b) behavior, and (c) development of the professional knowledge and skills required to qualify as a professional accountant.
+All mentors should aim to: - understand trainees' work, and their need to gain relevant practical experience to qualify as a professional accountant; - regularly review trainees' experience; - support trainees' access to varied practical experience; - communicate regularly and effectively with trainees, and with trainees' line managers where appropriate; - provide trainees with appropriate supervision, mentoring, counseling, and evaluation; - provide feedback to trainees on their practical experience, and assess their achievement of competences; and - report to IFAC member bodies on their assessment of trainees' (a) application of ethical judgment, (b) behavior, and (c) development of the professional knowledge and skills required to qualify as a professional accountant. - 45.
+IFAC member bodies should consider limiting the maximum number of trainees reporting to one mentor, taking into account the need for the mentor to provide each trainee with appropriate supervision, mentoring, counseling, and evaluation.

-&lt;sup>14 IES 5, Practical Experience Requirements, paragraphs 18-26.
+14 IES 5, Practical Experience Requirements, paragraphs 18-26